 The advantage of framing the problem in terms of improper coupling is we can identify the specific systems involved and think at a high level for how to connect them with the right feedback loops.
 This transforms the problem into its simplest form.
 The right feedback loops will center on some sort of balancing loop, as indicated by the B in the subproblem icon.
 A balancing feedback loop seeks to reach a goal of some sort.
 If the behavior of interest is above the goal, as it is in the graph, the balancing loop put the breaks on the system it's controlling.

 The four subproblems are highly interconnected.
-At the bottom of it all lies the social proper coupling subproblem.
+At the bottom of it all lies the life form proper coupling subproblem.
 That problem causes all the rest. it's the ultimate root cause.
 Solve it and the entire problem is solved.